Mint vs Arch - Which one is choose? Key differences

 What is Arch Linux?

 Arch Linux is a lightweight, flexible, and independently developed Linux distribution that follows a rolling release model.
-It is designed for advanced users who want full control over their system, offering a minimal base installation and letting users build their environment from the ground up.
-With its philosophy of simplicity and transparency, Arch provides cutting-edge software, powerful customization, and comprehensive documentation through the Arch Wiki.
+It is aimed at experienced users who want complete control over their system.
+Arch starts with a minimal base installation and allows users to build their environment from the ground up.
+Guided by a philosophy of simplicity and transparency, it delivers cutting-edge software, deep customization, and exceptional documentation through the Arch Wiki.

-1. Custom-Built Systems – Perfect for users who want to build their OS from the ground up.
+✔️ Custom-Built Systems – Ideal for users who want to design their operating system from scratch.

-3. Developer Workstations – Provides latest compilers, libraries, and dev tools with full control.
+✔️ Developer Workstations – Access to the latest compilers, libraries, and development tools.

-4. Lightweight & Minimal Installs – No bloat; only what you install is on the system.
+✔️ Lightweight & Minimal Installations – No preinstalled bloat; the system includes only what you choose.

-5. Bleeding-Edge Software Access – Rolling release ensures access to the newest kernels, packages, and features.
+✔️ Bleeding-Edge Software Access – Rolling release ensures fast access to new kernels, drivers, and features.

-6. Power Users with AUR – Vast software availability via the Arch User Repository (AUR) and Pacman.
+✔️ Power Users with AUR – Massive software availability through Pacman and the Arch User Repository (AUR).

-8. Advanced System Tuning – Ideal for users needing to optimize performance, startup services, and kernel parameters.
+✔️ Advanced System Tuning – Suitable for optimizing boot process, services, performance, and kernel behavior.

 ✔️ Full Customization Control